Loveland Pulse Launches PulseTV

-LOVELAND, Colo. – Oct.
-13, 2021 – Pulse, the City of Loveland’s community-owned 100% fiber-optic internet and voice provider, today announced the launch of PulseTV.
-Designed with Loveland in mind, the app-based streaming television service offers local, nationally broadcast and on-demand TV shows and movies to residents and businesses.
+Pulse, the City of Loveland’s community-owned 100% fiber-optic internet and voice provider, has announced the launch of PulseTV.
+Designed with Loveland in mind, the app-based streaming television service offers local, nationally broadcast, and on-demand TV shows and movies to residents and businesses.

 Creating the ultimate in-home sports viewing experience, Pulse is also pleased to announce that Altitude and Altitude 2 is available for those who subscribe to PulseTV’s Favorites package.
 Loveland sports fans will have full access to all Altitude Sports programming, including live Colorado Avalanche, Denver Nuggets, Colorado Rapids, and Colorado Mammoth games, all original network programs, plus high school and college football, basketball, soccer, hockey, lacrosse, volleyball, and much more.
 More information about PulseTV can be found at LovelandPulse.com/TV.